 EXISTING SITUATION AND INTRODUCTION

 When heavy ions undergo ultra-peripheral interactions in the collision points of the experiments, secondary ion beams with a modified magnetic rigidity are generated [1,2].
 These ions represent a source of local heat deposition in the adjacent dispersion suppressor regions where the dispersion function starts rising.
-The dominating processes are bound-free pair production (BFPP), where electron–positron pairs are created and one (BFPP1) or two (BFPP2) electrons are caught in a bound state of one of the colliding nuclei, thus changing charge, and 1- or 2-neutron electromagnetic dissociation (EMD1 and EMD2) where one nucleus emits one or two neutrons, thus changing mass.
+The dominating processes are bound-free pair production (BFPP), where electron–positron pairs are created and one (BFPP1) or two (BFPP2) electrons are caught in a bound state of one of the colliding nuclei, thus changing their charge, and 1- or 2-neutron electromagnetic dissociation (EMD1 and EMD2) where one nucleus emits one or two neutrons, thus changing mass.
 Further photon-induced processes also take place, but the four mechanisms mentioned here have the higher cross-sections.
 An example of ion beams produced in collisions of 208Pb82+ nuclei in IR2 is given in Figure 1.

-The magnet that impacted by these losses are likely to quench at the high luminosities foreseen for HL-LHC.
-As alleviation, it is planned to install additional collimators (shown as black lines in Figure 1.
+The magnets that are impacted by these losses are likely to quench at the high luminosities foreseen for HL-LHC.
+As alleviation, it is planned to install additional collimators (shown as black lines in Figure 1).